tohlsen/OsCar/README.md

     <li>Do not add models (*.th) to the repo.</li>
     <li>The original baseline configuration was referenced from <a href="https://github.com/allenai/allennlp/blob/master/training_config/naqanet.jsonnet">here</a>.
     <li>Yes.
 The model takes forever to train.</li>
+    <li>To run the training script, do it from the top-level of the repo: <code>./scripts/train.sh experiments/baseline.jsonnet out/test</code>.
+First argument is the config file.
+Second is the output file.
+Will automatically run in background so you can log off if needed.
+Will also automatically REMOVE THE SPECIFIED OUTPUT DIRECTORY.
+BE CAREFUL.</li>
 </ul>